Updated November 27, 2024

 Meanwhile over on the northwest shore of Lake Tahoe, JMA Ventures sold Alpine Meadows to KSL Capital Partners in 2011 who was managing Squaw Valley Ski Resort (now Palisades) at the time.
 The two resorts are right next to each other offering skiers more than 6,000 acres combined of skiable trails (although not physically connected) and KSL began promoting the two ski resorts as one called Squaw Valley Alpine Meadows.
 Then in 2017, KSL and Henry Crown and Company bought Intrawest, Deer Valley, and Mammoth, calling the new conglomerate Alterra.
 Soon after, Alterra created a season pass to encompass all its properties and called it the Ikon Pass.
 For Tahoe skiers, they not only got access to Squaw Valley and Alpine, but unlimited skiing at 24 other ski destinations as well.

-Now going into the 2019-20 season, both the Ikon and Epic season passes offer incredible value to both local Tahoe skiers and especially winter destination travelers thus prompting the question- which season pass is right for you?
+Both the Ikon and Epic season passes offer incredible value to both local Tahoe skiers and especially winter destination travelers thus prompting the question- which season pass is right for you?
 Let's see...

 Vail Resorts has a few types of season passes depending on where you're at in the world.
 The Epic Pass ($939 adult rate*) is the big one that includes unlimited skiing at 17 ski resorts in North America and 3 resorts in Australia starting in 2020, as well as a few free lift tickets sprinkled in to use at Telluride, Sun Valley, Snowbasin, and resorts in the Canadian Rockies, Japan, and Europe.
 So yeah, if you're a hardcore skier and world traveler who is looking to enjoy the snow year-round, then this one's a good option.
 Vail also just purchased 17 "Peak" resorts in the Midwest and East Coast that will be folded into the mix as soon as the acquisitions are finalized.